 Soul Farm takes advantage of a natural, rural, midwest farm environment to help us reconnect to our ecosystem, both outside of us and within; it’s really all the same.

 We practice yoga outside, we meditate in the woods.
 We enjoy food grown by our local farmer friends.
 We share adventures and experiences.
 These adventures vary by retreat and may involve connection with a horse, or a meditation in the woods, or creating a piece of art.
 We might learn about ways of using and putting up the herbs and produce we find or grow, or creating our own natural lotions and potions.
+Perhaps we take a long bike ride on country roads.
 We may share ceremonies or sound healings in harmony with the natural elements that abound at Soul Farm; air, water, earth and fire.
 And we gather around a table for our supper, and share again.

-Each retreat at Soul Farm is a little different.
-Different friends and neighbors will share their passions and skills.
+Each event or retreat at Soul Farm is a little different.
+Some are day events, with a unique focus.
+Different friends and neighbors share their passions and skills.
 But the vibrational hum of this 80-acre property will always be in the background, guiding us through an experience of growth, and empowerment.

 FOR A MIDWEST YOGA RETREAT